whyboris/utilitarianism.net/content/guest-essays/precis-of-the-feeling-of-value.md

 ---
-title: "Analytic Hedonism and Observable Moral Facts: A Précis of The Feeling of Value"
+title: "Analytic Hedonism and Observable Moral Facts"
 book: "Analytic Hedonism and Observable Moral Facts: A Précis of The Feeling of Value"
 year: "2022"
 date: 2022-08-08T10:10:55-04:00